MHT CET 2018 admit card releasing on this date, check steps to download

 - MHT CET 2018 examination: May 10

-- Declaration of result: June 3
+- Declaration of the result: June 3

 MHT-CET 2018: How to download admit card